edtireli/p-brain/README.md

 ## 3. Installation

-To install p-Brain, simply clone the repository to your local machine:
+To get started with p-Brain, please follow the steps below to install the software on your local machine.

+### Required Installation

-1. Clone this repository to your local machine.
+1. **Clone the Repository**: Clone the p-Brain repository to your local machine using the following command:
     ```bash
     git clone https://github.com/edtireli/p-brain.git
     ```

-2. Navigate to the cloned directory.
+2. **Navigate to the Directory**: Change to the directory containing the cloned repository:
     ```bash
     cd p-brain
     ```

-3. Install the required packages.
+3. **Install Dependencies**: Install the required Python packages listed in `requirements.txt`:
     ```bash
     pip install -r requirements.txt
     ```

-Now you are ready to run the program.
+At this point, p-Brain is installed and you can run the program.

+### Optional Addon Installation

+For advanced functionalities, p-Brain supports optional addons.
+One such addon is `boundary`.

+To install the `boundary` addon:

+1. **Initialize the Submodule**: While in the root directory of the p-Brain repository, run the following command to initialize and update the `boundary` submodule:
+    ```bash
+    git submodule update --init -- addons/boundary
+    ```

+By following these steps, the `boundary` addon will be available for use within p-Brain.

 ## 4. Command-Line Interface Usage